-We maintained our asset (JMAPP) insurance with a slight premium decreased of 3% in 2015/16 and again received a member's surplus contribution of \$5,000 to benefit ongoing improvement of business continuity practices.
-Council's Commercial Crime Insurance was also maintained with a low 2.9% increase on the 2014/15 premium of \$4,551.
+We maintained our asset (JMAPP) insurance with a slight premium decrease of 3 per cent in 2015/16 and again received a member's surplus contribution of \$5,000 to benefit ongoing improvement of business continuity practices.
+Council's Commercial Crime Insurance was also maintained with a low 2.9 per cent increase on the 2014/15 premium of \$4,551.

-Recognising the importance of the availability, security, and integrity Council's computer networks and data, an additional Cyber Liability Policy was also acquired during the 2015/16 renewal for the Council's 2016/17 insurances policies.
-This policy is specifically designed to protect Council from many of the first-and third-party costs and expenses that may result from a cyber-attack, a breach in network security or a cyber incident affecting the network or a third party service provider engaged by Council.
+Recognising the importance of the availability, security, and integrity of Council's computer networks and data, an additional Cyber Liability Policy was acquired during the 2015/16 renewal for Council's 2016/17 insurance policies.
+This policy is specifically designed to protect Council from many of the first and third-party costs and expenses that may result from a cyber-attack, a breach in network security or a cyber incident affecting the network or a third party service provider engaged by Council.